ranjana-chirania/grihawas/README.md

 ## Forms and application status

-Frontend validation is active.
-No CRM or customer-record backend is included in this static project.
-Until `FORM_ENDPOINT` is connected in `assets/js/config.js`, forms accurately direct visitors to the published phone number and email instead of reporting a false submission.
-The Results page likewise directs applicants to the project team for a verified status update.
+The Apply Now form includes frontend validation and submits application details to the Node.js/Express backend.

+Application data is stored securely in MongoDB Atlas.

+The application form collects:

+- Full Name
+- Phone Number
+- Email
+- Property
+- Visit Date
+- Configuration
+- Budget
+- Message

+The backend API endpoint is:

+`POST /api/apply`

+Sensitive database credentials are stored in `.env` and are excluded from GitHub using `.gitignore`.

-Never add API keys or CRM secrets to frontend files.
+Never add API keys, database credentials or other secrets to frontend files.

 ## Content maintenance